Our partners and supporters

 Essex Community Foundation are an independent charitable trust improving the quality of life of people in the local community by investing and distributing funds on behalf of a wide range of donors.

-English for Women received support from individual donors via Essex Community Foundation for the academic year 2018/19, and is delighted to have been awarded grants from Acorn Fund and Teledyne e2v Foundation, both administered by Essex Community Foundation, in December 2020.
+English for Women was delighted to be awarded grants from Acorn Fund and Teledyne e2v Foundation, both administered by Essex Community Foundation, in December 2020.

 The Church Welfare Association was founded in 1910 and is a grant awarding charity who have been a great supporter of English for Women since 2017.
 Their continued support has been an invaluable contribution which has enabled us to maintain and grow the services we are able to offer.